PiotrSwietek/MC-Guys/Protocol/Protocol.md

 * ![alt text](images/hue-gui.PNG "Hue node-Red UI")
 * ![alt text](images/hue_lamp.JPG "Hue lamp")

+## Distance sensor/Motion Detector

+Goal is to implement a Motion Detector with the ultrasonic distance sensor

+* First create a new Node for the distance sensor
+* connect the sensor correctly: d2 = trigger, d1 = echo
+* In the node Terminal create new device: d("hcsr04", "distance", d2, d1, precision=10
+* now the sensor broadcasts on the created topic
+* use NodeRed to listen on the MQTT topic and create a function that sets an alarm when a specific threshold is crossed (we defined thershold<300 for testing)

 ## Kodi
 > Kodi (formerly XBMC) is a free and open-source media player software application developed by the XBMC Foundation - Wikipedia